cosmoscout/csp-atmospheres/README.md

 ## Configuration

-This plugin can be enabled with the following configuration in your `settings.json`:
+This plugin can be enabled with the following configuration in your `settings.json`.
+The given values represent values for Earth:

 ```javascript
 {